AnkitBarik/planetMagFields/README.md

 # Potential extrapolation

-The `potextra` module provides a method for potential extrapolation of a planets magnetic field.
+The `potextra` module provides a method for potential extrapolation of a planet's magnetic field.
 This uses the [SHTns](https://bitbucket.org/nschaeff/shtns) library for spherical harmonic transforms.
 Usage example: